First look

 Symbols

-We provide a table to hold information about CAD symbols you develop (symbols that differ from those delivered with your CAD software).
+We provide a table containing information about CAD symbols you develop (symbols that differ from those delivered with your CAD software).
 Again, the method of interacting with the table is the same as that for plants.

 Symbols table